Hitoshi Narita: Career

 In the 1990s, Narita was given broader responsibility for managing Research and Development, as well as business development at Mitsui Engineering & Shipbuilding.
 During this period, Japanese ocean-going shipbuilding industry has evolved into two distinct sectors and today's second tier or medium-sized firms build close to half the nation's output of large ocean-going vessels.
 Narita was well-positioned to monitor this diversification in the industry.
+For a time, Narita was one of the Managing Directors of Mitsui Engineering and Shipbuilding Co. in the 1990s.

 In 2002, Narita's contributions to naval architecture—particularly the SWATH configuration and the MIDP assembly—were recognized by his election to Fellowship of the Royal Academy of Engineering, joining an elite group of only 86 other Foreign Members in the Royal Academy.
 The Royal Academy of Engineering's 2002 "New Fellows' Dinner" took place at the Drapers' Hall, Throgmorton Street in London; and pre-dinner photos commemorating this gala event were organized in the Drapers' formal Drawing Room.

+Narita is currently senior advisor for science and technology at the US Office of Naval Research's International Field Office, Asia.
+Narita played a significant role in steps which led to establishing Japan-US joint participation projects, which meant Japan's National Institute of Advanced Industrial Science and Technology (AIST) in 2001.
+He helped to partner AIST with the US Naval Research Laboratory.